 Individuals with fluency disorders have difficulties with the flow and rhythm of speech.
-It is commonly known as a stutter.
+This is commonly known as a stutter.

-This occurs when an individual experiences syllable, word, or phrase repetitions (“I wah, wah, want to go.”), prolongations (“I wwwwant to go.”) and/or blocking (“I——want to go.”).
-Often, individuals who stutter demonstrate additional behaviors such as poor eye contact and avoidance of difficult words.
+Stuttering occurs when an individual experiences syllable, word, or phrase repetitions (“I wah, wah, want to go.”), prolongations (“I wwwwant to go.”) and/or blocking (“I——want to go.”).
+Often, individuals who stutter demonstrate additional behaviors such as poor eye contact and/or avoidance of difficult words.
 They may also present with secondary behaviors such as eye blinking or fist clenching.
-Stuttering may look different from one individual to another and can range from a single word repetition (“My-my dad went to the store”) to an extended block (i.e. can’t get the word out).

-Seeking therapy may increase a speaker’s confidence, as well as reduce the likelihood of social withdrawal or avoidance of certain communication situations (e.g. speaking to teachers, answering questions in class, oral presentations).
+Seeking therapy may increase a speaker’s confidence, as well as reduce the likelihood of social withdrawal or avoidance of certain communication situations (e.g. family gatherings, talking with neighbours, or talking with colleagues within the workplace).